ONSdigital/dp-kafka/README.md

 Kafka client wrapper using channels to abstract kafka consumers and producers.
 This library is built on top of [Sarama](https://github.com/Shopify/sarama)

+## Tools

+To run some of our tests you will need additional tooling:

+### Audit

+We use `dis-vulncheck` to do auditing, which you will [need to install](https://github.com/ONSdigital/dis-vulncheck).

 ## Configuration

 By default, the library assumes plaintext connections,